Dormer Loft Conversions – All You Need to Know

 - Bats are using the building.
 As a protected species, a licence is required to carry out work on any building which may disturb or affect the bats’ welfare.

-Do Building Regulations Apply to a Dormer Loft Conversion?
+Q: Do Building Regulations Apply to a Dormer Loft Conversion?

-Building Regulations Approval is required on any loft conversion on a house, whether or not planning permission is required.
+A: Building Regulations Approval is required on any loft conversion on a house, whether or not planning permission is required.
 Building Regulations are applied to ensure that the structure is completely safe and will cover elements such as structural strength, stability, sound insulation, safety and suitable emergency exits.
-Abbey Lofts will assist in the approval process throughout your build from the application of the initial building notice to the final inspections.
+Abbey Partnership will assist in the approval process throughout your build from the application of the initial building notice to the final inspections.

 Dormer Loft Conversion Ideas